wp-plugins/adaptive-images/readme.txt

 = Is this plugin heavy? =

 Well, not much really.
 The image resizing process is not computationally negligible, but the images are only resized when they are first requested and then they are cached.
-However, the images in the watched directories (the ones the plugin is responsible for resizing) are ultimately delivered by a PHP script and not a generic Apache process.
+However, it must be noted that the images in the watched directories, the ones the plugin is responsible for resizing and delivering, are ultimately delivered by a PHP script and not a generic server process!

 = Can it work with a CDN/Varnish? =